devices-lab/solderbit-gamepad/README.md

 ## Acknowledgements

 Special thanks to everyone at the [Devices Lab](https://www.devices-lab.org/) for their ongoing support on this project and for their help running soldering workshops.
-Thanks also to [pro² network+](https://prosquared.org/) for organising two summer schools where the solder:bit Gamepad was featured.
+Thanks also to [pro² network+](https://prosquared.org/) for organising summer schools where the solder:bit Gamepad is featured.
 Finally, thank you to all the participants who discovered a new skill in soldering.

 ## License